yomaq/nix-config/README.md

-Nix flake trying to focus on:
+Nix flake with the following features:

-* Wiping root on every reboot for a clean system, while to [maintaining](https://github.com/nix-community/impermanence) specified files across boots.
+* Ensures a clean system on every reboot by wiping root (rolling back an empty zfs snapshot), while [preserving](https://github.com/nix-community/impermanence) specified files across reboots.
+* The files that are designated to persist are all stored in a single location, simplifying the process of creating backups that only include important files.
-* Making installing NixOS convenient and consistent.
-[Partitioning disks declaritavely](https://github.com/nix-community/disko/tree/master), and installing NixOS with [a single ssh command](https://github.com/nix-community/nixos-anywhere/tree/main).
+* The installation of NixOS is made convenient and consistent through [declarative partitioning of disks](https://github.com/nix-community/disko/tree/master), and [a single install ssh command](https://github.com/nix-community/nixos-anywhere/tree/main) ( + additional setups if encrypted).
-* Managing the entire system including [secrets](https://github.com/ryantm/agenix/tree/main)  through the flake.
+* The flake manages the entire system, including [secrets](https://github.com/ryantm/agenix/tree/main).
-* Conveniently modularizing the flake so that it is easy to add to, and all host outputs whether NixOS or MacOS look as similar as possible.
+* The flake is designed to be modular, making it easy to add to, and ensuring that all host outputs, whether NixOS or MacOS, look as similar as possible.
-* Automatically updating every system to the flake hourly, keeping all hosts in sync and identical as possible.
+* All NixOS systems are set to automatically check for updates every hour, keeping all hosts in sync and identical as possible.

 <details>